mozilla-services/socorro/webapp/README.txt

 2.)
 Setup the database as described above, for production use.

 3.)
+Copy socorro/lib/config.py.dist to socorro/lib/config.py

+4.)
 Copy production.ini.dist to production.ini.

-4.)
+5.)
 Customize production.ini for use in your environment. (database
      details, IP address, server port, etc)

-5.)
+6.)
 Start the Pylons web server with "paster serve production.ini"

 Deploying Behind Apache